The Column, No. 57:

 The ownership of firearms is more than a material possession.
 It is more than being appreciative of the inherent value of the components and it is more than the enjoyment of recreational shooting; it is the knowledge that our free will and our present state can be preserved should the need arise.

-Copyright 2010 by Jon Y. Wolfe.
+Copyright 2012 by Jon Y. Wolfe and/or chuckhawks.com.
 All rights reserved.